 Impairment of oil and gas properties.
 We evaluate our proved properties for potential impairment when circumstances indicate that the carrying value of an asset may not be recoverable.
 If impairment is indicated based on a comparison of the asset's carrying value to its undiscounted expected future net cash flows, then it is recognized to the extent that the carrying value exceeds fair value.
 A significant amount of judgment is involved in performing these evaluations since the results are based on estimated future events.
 Expected future cash flows are determined using estimated future prices based on market based forward prices applied to projected future production volumes.
 The projected production volumes are based on the property's proved and risk adjusted probable oil and natural gas reserves estimates at the end of the period.
 The estimated future cash flows that we use in our assessment of the need for an impairment are based on a corporate forecast which considers forecasts from multiple independent price forecasts.
 Prices are not escalated to levels that exceed observed historical market prices.
 Costs are also assumed to escalate at a rate that is based on our historical experience, currently estimated at 2% per annum.
 The oil and natural gas prices used for determining asset impairments will generally differ from those used in the standardized measure of discounted future net cash flows because the standardized measure requires the use of the average first day of the month historical price for the year.
 Unproved properties are evaluated for impairment based upon the results of drilling, planned future drilling and the terms of our oil and gas leases.
-It is reasonably possible that our estimates of undiscounted future net cash flows attributable to its oil and gas properties may change in the future.
-The primary factors that may affect estimates of future cash flows include future adjustments, both positive and negative, to proved and appropriate risk-adjusted probable oil and gas reserves, results of future drilling activities, future prices for oil and natural gas, and increases or decreases in production and capital costs.
-As a result of these changes, there may be impairments in the carrying values of our proved and unproved oil and gas properties in the future.
+It is reasonably possible that our estimates of future cash flows include future adjustments, both positive and negative, to proved and appropriate risk-adjusted probable oil and gas reserves, results of future cash flows include future prices for oil and natural gas, and increases in production and capital costs.
+As a result of these changes, there may

 Goodwill.
-We have goodwill of \$335.9 million as of December 31, 2020 that was recorded in connection with the Jones Contribution.
+We have goodwill of \$335.9 million as of December 31, 2021 that was recorded in 2018.
 Goodwill represents the excess of purchase price over fair value of net tangible and identifiable intangible assets.
 We are not required to amortize goodwill as a charge to earnings; however, we are required to conduct an annual review of goodwill for impairment.
 We determine the potential for impairment of our goodwill by initially preparing a qualitative fair value assessment of our business value.
 In performing this qualitative assessment, we examine relevant events and circumstances that could have a negative effect on our business, including macroeconomic conditions, industry and market conditions (including current commodity price), earnings and cash flows, overall financial performance and other relevant entity specific events.

 If the qualitative assessment indicates that it is more likely than not that our business is impaired, a quantitative analysis would be performed to assess our fair value and to determine the amount of impairment, if any, that requires recognition.
 When performing a quantitative impairment assessment of goodwill, fair value is determined based on a market approach or an income approach.
 If the carrying value of goodwill exceeds the fair value calculated using the quantitative approach, an impairment charge would be recorded for the difference between fair value and carrying value.
 If oil or natural gas prices decrease, drilling efforts are unsuccessful or our market capitalization declines, it is reasonably possible that impairments would need to be recognized.
-We performed a quantitative assessment of goodwill as of October 1, 2020 and determined there was no goodwill impairment.
+We performed a quantitative assessment of goodwill as of October 1, 2021 and determined there was no goodwill impairment.